metamn/its-csongor/README.md

 2. In Gimp cut the sidebar (1900x1110px)

-3. create a new file with the screenshot background color of 1974x1110px and copy the prepared screenshot from 2.
+3. 1. create a new file with the screenshot background color of 1974x1110px and copy the prepared screenshot from 2.
 Save as client-pagename-desktop-screenshot.png

+3. 2. if the background is not a color but a pattern or image: scale the image from 2. to 1974x1153px then cut back to 1974x1110px and save

 4. Mockuphone.com > iMac 2013 > upload screenshot and wait for the generated mockups